rmrmg/networkExpansion/README.md

 # networkExpansion
 Program for chemical network expansion.
-The software ilustrates idea described in the paper `Computational synthesis design for controlled-degradation and revalorization.` by Anna Żądło-Dobrowolska et al.
+The software ilustrates the idea described in the paper `Computational synthesis design for controlled-degradation and revalorization.` by Anna Żądło-Dobrowolska et al.
 Link to the paper and DOI will be added later.
 ## Usage
 ### Options: